Mitchell Law Firm

 Your Rights

 Under certain circumstances, and subject to legal conditions, you may have the right to object to the processing of your personal information, to request a copy of the personal information about you which we hold, to request cessation of sharing of personal information with third parties, or to request correction, cessation of use, or erasure of such personal information.
-For example, if you are a resident of California, you have the right to take these actions without fear of any discriminatory treatment pursuant to the California Consumer Privacy Act (“CCPA”).
+For example, if you are a resident of California, you have the right to take these actions without fear of any discriminatory treatment pursuant to the CCPA.

 If you are a resident of the European Economic Area (“EEA”) or the United Kingdom you have a right to take these actions at any time and will not be charged any fee.
 You also have the right to object to the processing of your personal information where we are relying on a legitimate interest and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
 You also have the right to object where we are processing your personal information for direct marketing purposes.
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.